1909Mohit/Yelp-camp/README.md

 -------------------------------------------------------------------------
 [Method]  [Route]
-GET       /campgrounds            Fetch all campgrounds POST      /campgrounds            Create a new campground to database GET       /campgrounds/new        Request the campground adding page GET       /campgrounds/:id        Show the campground information PUT       /campgrounds/:id        Update campground information (all)
+GET       /campgrounds            Fetch all campgrounds POST      /campgrounds            Create a new campground in the database GET       /campgrounds/new        Request the campground adding page GET       /campgrounds/:id        Show the campground information PUT       /campgrounds/:id        Update campground information (all)